compsci-adl/mytimetable/README.md

 ![banner image](public/banner.png)

-MyTimetable is a simple drag-and-drop timetable planner for University of Adelaide students.
+MyTimetable is a simple drag-and-drop timetable planner for Adelaide University students.
 Easily organise your course classes and create the perfect timetable with this tool by the CS Club Open Source Team.

 ## Development